hipe/tmx/doc/issues.md

+[#132]       #bibliographic-reference: xUnit Test Patterns: Refactoring
+               Test Code, Gerard Meszaros, 2007
+[#131]       #tracking-tag all extlib - we are trying to avoiding these.
 [#130]       #doc-point  all the letters of the alphabet ..
 [#129]       #bibliographic-reference: _Clean Code_, Robert C. Martin, 2009
 [#128] #open this is strictly a development, pre-alpha version